Book a Free Call

 41% of Nurses Staying Only Because They Can't Afford to Leave

 The 2026 State of Nursing Survey found financial necessity — not job satisfaction — is now the #1 reason nurses stay at the bedside.
 Job satisfaction dropped 8 points in a single year.
-Many nurses trapped in high-stress environments don't realize they have real financial and career options available to them.
+Many nurses trapped in high-stress environments don't realize they have real financial options available to them.

 Source: Nurse.org 2026 State of Nursing Survey